GentlyTech/Failure/README.md

 # Failure

-A grade tracking app, created with the intention of being able to calculate minimum grades needed to pass a given class.
+A grade tracking app, created by failures, for failures.

+Ok, but seriously, the primary goal of the app is to calculate minimum grades needed to pass a given class.

 ## System Description